samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 #### Setting Expectations

 Before you assemble a group around a game table, pitch the adventures you’re thinking about running to your prospective players.
 Note the in-world conflicts that might arise, the setting’s overall tone, and the themes you’d like to explore.
-(The “[Every DM Is Unique](#EveryDMIsUnique)” section earlier in this chapter can help you describe your game to others.)
+(The "[Every DM Is Unique](#EveryDMIsUnique)" section earlier in this chapter can help you describe your game to others.)

 Telling players what to expect prepares them as they imagine what sorts of characters they could create and launches conversations about content to be embraced and avoided.
 You don’t need to reveal the major plot points or twists in your story, but share the themes you’re interested in exploring, the kinds of stories you’re inspired by, and which [flavors of fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy) (outlined in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns)) interest you.
 Being transparent with your players allows them to decide if this is a game they want to play, which is best to know before play begins.